 No-Sew, Inexpensive Diaper Inserts

 Now that you have some fancy new DIY fleece diaper covers, you’ll need some inserts to lay inside them to absorb the wetness.
-This is where the DIY method gets incredibly cheap, because I’m about to insist that you can get your inserts for free, or nearly free.
+This is where the DIY method gets incredibly cheap, because I’m about to tell you that you can get your inserts for free, or nearly free.

 What I’m suggesting is that instead of using cotton flour sack towels, you can use cotton t-shirts you have hiding in the back of your closet, or ask your friends to give you those t-shirts hiding at the back of their closets.
 Everyone has some!